racket/rhombus/shrubbery/0000-shrubbery.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Here are some example shrubberies.
-Indented lines either start with `|`, follow a line that ends with `:`, or line up under a group that was started on a previous line.
-A `|` or `:` in the middle of a line also starts a new group.
-More precise rules are described below, but that's enough to get a sense of the examples.
+Each line either uses old indentation to continue a nesting level that was started on a previous line, starts with new indentation and follows a line that ends with `:`, or starts with new indentation and a `|` on the same line.
+A `:` or `|` can also appear in the middle of a line, but that's roughly a shorthand for starting a new indented line after the `:` or before the `|`.
+The complete rules involve more terminology, but that's enough to get a sense of the examples.

 ```
 define identity(x): x